FnWD/NuclearRelativisticsReborn/README.md

-Note: This branch is for introduction only.
-Please switch to another branch if you'd like to see the source code.
+Switch to another branch for the source code.
+The main branch is for introduction only.
 # Introduction
 Nuclear Relativistics Reborn is a Minecraft mod which reworks Nuclear Craft by tomdodd4598.
-It works on NeoForge 1.21.1 and above.
+It works on NeoForge 1.21.1 so far.
 More features will be implemented in the future!
 ## Features
-Work in progress
+The mod is currently WIP and unplayable.
+Ongoing works include textures rework, fluid and energy handling and so on.
+## Supported versions
+NeoForge 1.21.1 (Currently working on)

+FUTURE PLANS: NeoForge 1.21.4, NeoForge 1.21.5, NeoForge 1.21.8